Boxing meets Brexit in this knockabout tragic-comedy from the team behind the Tragedian.

 In 1821 William Hazlitt, the greatest prose writer in the English language, went to see his first bare knuckle boxing match.
-Through his eyes PRODIGAL THEATRE, the team behind the multiple award winning TRAGEDIAN TRILOGY take a look at combat, the violence of men and the rivalry of nations.
+Through his eyes PRODIGAL THEATRE go a few rounds with sport, politics and national identities.

-Written by Alister O’Loughlin, after Hazlitt, with text from Egan & other sources.
+Written by Alister O’Loughlin, after Hazlitt, Egan & other contemporary sources.

 Direction and Dramaturgy by Miranda Henderson.